jhl0204/HackerRank_Practice/README.md

   <br><br>
 </p>

-To practice my data structures and algorithms, I've committed to solving one HackerRank problem a day.
+To practice my data structures and algorithms, I've made a self-committment to solve one HackerRank problem a day.
 See below for my approach to the problem and solutions!
 All the problems are from _Interview Preparation Kit_ from HackerRank.

 ### Warm-Up Challenges
 _____